iBehave-CADRE/BNC-ifier/README.md

 # BNC-ifier User Guide

 The BNC-ifier is a device that adds BNC connectors to Basler cameras, enabling easy integration into experimental imaging and behavioral setups.
 The PCB is designed to be accessible for scientists, with thorough documentation for self-assembly.
 Its modular design and detailed instructions allow users to adapt the PCB for any of the supported Basler cameras.
-A list of supported cameras with connection instructions can be found [here](https://ibehave-cadre.github.io/BNC-ifier)
+A list of supported cameras with connection instructions can be found [here](https://ibehave-cadre.github.io/BNC-ifier).
+The BNC-fier can be used as a stackable device or mounted in 19 inch racks.

+- ToDo:
+image of device, stack and rack image with scheme of connection to pc and bnc order list assembly instructions

 ## Assembly